A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Relaxed trust-region method

 where $\tau_\text{{sub}}\in(0,1)$ is a predefined tolerance and $\beta_2\in(0,1)$, generally close to one.

-After the iterate $\mu^{(k+1)} := \mu^{(k,L)}$ has been computed after $L$ inner optimization steps, the sufficient decrease conditions helps to decide whether to accept the iterate:
+After the outer iterate $\mu^{(k+1)} := \mu^{(k,L)}$ of \eqref{eq:rel_TRRBsubprob} has been computed in $L$ inner optimization steps, the (relaxed) sufficient decrease condition helps to decide whether to accept the iterate:

-This condition can be cheaply checked by using a sufficient and necessary condition, cf. \cite{paper1,YM2013}.
-However, if the cheap conditions are not applicable, we have to validate~\cref{Suff_decrease_condition} explicitly.
+where $\mu_\text{AGC}^{(k)}$ denotes the approximated generalized Cauchy point, in our case, the first (gradient-descent) step of the sub-problem.
+We note that this condition potentially allows for a step that increases the functional by a factor of $\varepsilon^{(k)}$.
+Condition \eqref{eq:suff_decrease_condition_rel} can be cheaply checked by using a sufficient and necessary condition, cf. \cite{paper1,YM2013}.
+However, if the cheap conditions are not applicable, we check~\eqref{eq:suff_decrease_condition_rel} explicitly.
 If the iterate is rejected, we shrink the TR-radius and repeat the sub-problem.
-If instead, $\mu^{(k+1)}$ is accepted, we use the parameter to enrich the reduced model.
-Overall, convergence of the TR-RB algorithm can be verified with a FOM-based FOC condition
+If, instead, $\mu^{(k+1)}$ is accepted, we use the parameter to enrich the reduced model.
+We emphasize that the relaxation of \eqref{eq:suff_decrease_condition_rel} is substantial for the relaxed method.
+Without a relaxation \eqref{eq:suff_decrease_condition_rel}, the method may disregard many of the outer iteration points, which would contradict the relaxation of the sub-problem and may result in a very slow method.
+The potential rejection and the corresponding extra FOM effort to adjust the TR radius in the early stages of the algorithm is indeed one of the main reasons for the relaxation of the original method.
+That is, the choice of a "perfect" TR-radius and shrinking- or enlarging factors is problem-dependent and, at least to our knowledge, always has to be found by (computationally demanding) trials.